 People who are housebound will be contacted by their GP services about alternative ways to get vaccinated.
 If preferred, people can also wait until more locations closer to where they live become available.

 The NHS will follow up with people that haven’t booked their appointment, as a reminder.

-No. Both the Pfizer and Oxford-AstraZeneca vaccines have been approved for use in the UK following extensive trials.
+No. The Pfizer, Oxford-AstraZeneca and Moderna vaccines have all been approved for use in the UK following extensive trials.
 The NHS only ever uses vaccines that are proven to be both safe and effective.